abhinavsingh-a1/CICD-DevOps-Project-Production/README.md

 14. Once deployment is done, monitor the application via Prometheus & Grafana.
 To monitor application, we will use blackbox exporter.
 BlackBox exporter will enable us to update about website traffic, website is up or not etc.

-Steo by steo what we will do is -
+Step by step what we will do is -
 1. We will prepare network environment.
 We have to make sure the network is secure & isolated as well private.
 2. Next we will prepare Kubernetes cluster where we will deploy our application and scan for vulnerability.
 3. We will create multiple virtual machines within secure network so that we can install different servers like Sonarqube server, Nexus server, Jenkins and different monitoring tools.